Naotsun19B/PulldownBuilder/README.md

 ## History

+- (2024/04/24) v2.4
+  Added support for UE5.4
+  Added a node that converts the pulldown structure to a string with the value set in `Selected Value`
+  Fixed a bug that caused an error on K 2 Node during packaging
+  Changed the pulldown content asset to be loaded asynchronously when the editor starts
+  It is now possible to specify the vertical and horizontal sizes of the pull-down menu individually in the pull-down content asset
+  Fixed a bug that caused a crash when using a pulldown structure in the sequencer key property
+  Fixed a bug where the value could not be saved correctly if the default value of the pulldown structure pin contained special characters
+  Added a feature that allows you to check which asset uses which pulldown structure and which value in the reference viewer

 - (2023/09/07) v2.3
   Added support for UE5.3
   Added the ability to set the values used at runtime and the data displayed in the pull-down menu on the editor separately